LIKO-12/LIKO-12/docs/Documentation/Peripherals/GPU/README.md

 # GPU - The Graphics Processing Unit
 ---

-It's the strongest peripheral in LIKO-12, and the biggest file also, it's resposible for creating the window and doing all the drawing operations.
+It's the strongest peripheral in LIKO-12, and the biggest file also, it's responsible for creating the window and doing all the drawing operations.

 ---